 - Balanced priority (30-100 ms)

-- Note: this is not available on iOS.
-The ranges are defined by the Android stack and are not a limitation imposed by EFR Connect mobile app.
+- The ranges are defined by the Android stack and are not a limitation imposed by EFR Connect mobile app.

 - OTA type

-- Full: both application and apploader are updated.
-This is require uploading 2 separate gbl files, one for the application and one for the apploader.
+- Full: Both application and apploader are updated.
+This requires uploading two separate GBL files, one for the application and one for the apploader.